 The MAXQ Microcontroller in Action: Designing a Bicycle Computer with the MAXQ2000

-Kris Ardis, Business Director
+Kris Ardis, Director of Energy Solutions

 Abstract: Built for an avid cyclist who dreams of winning the Tour de France, the compact bicycle computer can help a rider through workouts.
 The bicycle computer is based on a MAXQ2000 microcontroller, and includes a speedometer, clock, thermometer, humidity sensor, heart-rate monitor, and stopwatch.

 Many people do not know this, but I have been training for the Tour de France.
 Like another somewhat more famous Texan, I might even win the race someday.
 Sure, that other famous Texan has strength, determination, guts, courage, and the stamina to face the grueling climbs through the French Alps.
 But I have something on my side that he does not.
 I have the MAXQ2000 microcontroller.

 The MAXQ2000 is the first of Dallas

 Semiconductor's MAXQ family of fast, quiet,

 applications.
 (See Appendix 2 for more information on the MAXQ microcontrollers.)
 The MAXQ2000 has an LCD controller, SPI port, real-time clock, two UARTs, a hardware multiply-accumulate unit (MAC), and enough general-purpose I/Os to handle many tasks.
 With its single-cycle core and low-power modes, the MAXQ is capable of doing a lot of work in a short amount of time and with very little battery power.

 But how exactly, you ask, is a microcontroller going to help me win the Tour?